yogita-bugade/Next-Gen-Firewall-with-Intrusion-Detection-System/README.md

 - <b>Systemd:</b> System and service manager for Linux.Used to enable and start Iptables service.

+<h2>Description</h2>
-<h2>Description</h2> Follow this step-by-step process to build and configure a network firewall with an integrated IDS to safeguard a Linux system hosting essential services:
+<p>Follow this step-by-step process to build and configure a network firewall with an integrated IDS to safeguard a Linux system hosting essential services:</p>

 <b>1.
 NGFW Implementation: Iptables</b> <br />
 - Install Iptables on the Linux system.